-The department consists of a full time Fire Chief, full time Deputy Fire Chief, Fire Inspector and one Administrative staff.
+The department consists of a full time Fire Chief, two full time Deputy Fire Chiefs, one Fire Inspector and one Administrative staff.

 How many volunteer firefighters are on the department?

-We maintain approximately 40 paid on call firefighter to provide coverage in the Olds Fire District.
+We maintain approximately 40 paid on-call firefighters to provide coverage in the Olds Fire District.

 What items will I be specifically be trained in?

 There are many areas that you will be trained in, some of them are: use of self-contained breathing apparatus, search & rescue, ropes & knots, radio communications, the structure of command, basic pump operations, working from hydrants, working from draft, hose laying, hose loading, operation and selection of nozzles, driving, ventilation, structure suppression, fire prevention, overhaul, ladders, salvage, foam, extinguishers, dealing with flammable products and many more.
 The training is an ongoing process, and you should be continually learning for as long as you are involved with the fire department.

 If you have any questions regarding the application form or the process, please do not hesitate to give us a call at 403-507- 4850.